 At Haaga-Helia, the scholar will have:

-- a workplace on the Haaga-Helia campus, a laptop and a phone to use
+- Workplace on the Haaga-Helia campus, a laptop and a phone to use

-- a Haaga-Helia IT account and access to the Haaga-Helia IT environment for staff
+- Haaga-Helia IT account and access to the Haaga-Helia IT environment for staff

-- the opportunity to participate in workshops, seminars and other activities available for Haaga-Helia faculty and staff
+- Opportunity to participate in workshops, seminars, and other activities available for Haaga-Helia faculty and staff

 The Fulbright Finland Foundation in Helsinki arranges a four-day orientation seminar for scholars at the end of August, which scholars arriving for the fall semester are expected to attend.
 An orientation meeting is also arranged for scholars arriving in January.
 In addition, the Fulbright Finland Foundation organizes seminars and other events throughout the academic year for the Fulbright scholars to deepen their understanding of the Finnish culture.

-The grantee will also be eligible, free of charge, to participate in a Fulbright Finland Foundation pre-approved summer school in Finland consisting of courses on Finnish language, culture and society, pending availability of suitable programs.
+The grantee will also be eligible to participate in a Fulbright Finland Foundation pre-approved summer school in Finland consisting of courses on Finnish language, culture and society, pending availability of suitable programs.

 Final grant amounts will be determined prior to the start of the academic year and are subject to the availability of funds.
 The United States Department of State and the Fulbright Commission in the host country reserve the right to alter, without notice, participating countries, number of awards and allowances.